Transportation Satisfaction Index (Council Key Result Indicator #11)

 The Transportation Satisfaction Index is based on eight performance measures specifically focused on resident satisfaction.
 The 2017 index score of 100 is a weighted cumulative score based on the Q4-17 scores of the associated measures.
 The 2018 index score was 96.76, representing a fall of 3.24 points.
 In 2019, the total score rose slightly to 97.05.
-Resident satisfaction with the ease of pedestrian and bicycle travel rose from the previous year, as well as satisfaction with the maintenance of City streets and the City's efforts towards snow removal.
-The overall index is about 2.95 below the target index score due to a small decline in annual satisfaction with the ease of east/west and north/south travel.
+In 2020, the index score rose significantly to 104.67, a rise of 7.62 points.

 Meeting Target | Close to Target | Off Target